nuovodw/react_search-bar/README.md

-## React practice project based on ZTM Bootcamp
+## Mini React project to implement a search function